 “We are looking forward to welcoming visitors back to the Pilgrim Monument and Provincetown Museum,” said K. David Weidner, Ph.D., executive director of PMPM.
 “This year, we are excited for visitors to experience our new exhibit, ‘Our Story,‘ as well as the debut of our inclined elevator, which will be up and running soon, ready to extend our front door down to Provincetown center.”

-PMPM will adhere to best practices and policies for the safety of visitors and staff, following the health and safety requirements and recommendations of the town, state and the Centers for Disease Control and Prevention (CDC).
+PMPM will adhere to best practices and policies for the safety of visitors and staff, following the health and safety requirements and recommendations of the town and state.
 These procedures and policies include:

 - Personal protective equipment (PPE) requirements: Museum staff and any visitors 2 years old and over will be required to wear face coverings that cover their mouth and nose at all times while inside the Museum and Monument.
 Masks will be available for purchase onsite.